Alberto Heredia (sculptor)

-Alberto Heredia (March 4, 1924–April 23, 2000) was an Expressionist painter and sculptor from Argentina.
+Alberto Heredia (March 4, 1924–April 23, 2000) was an Argentine Expressionist painter and sculptor.
 His work encompassed themes of the human condition regarding consumption and power.
 Through use of garbage and found objects assembled into sculptures, he created narratives of consumerism and censorship that he felt affected Argentina.
 Heredia’s work dealt with contemporary political issues in Argentina, as well as more universal themes such as loneliness, love, death and existence.
 He won the prestigious Konex Award from Argentina several times (1982, 1992 and 2002), being the last one posthumous.

 Biography

 Early life and childhood

 Alberto Carlos Heredia was born in Buenos Aires on March 4, 1924.
 He was the eldest of four siblings.
 His father Hector Heredia was a merchant, and his mother Margarita Matilde Tramullas was the daughter of a Spanish family that had first emigrated to France and later to Argentina in 1916.
 His is Spanish heritage through his mother was an important part of his life and influenced his art.
 His mother was very protective and ensured that he had a religious upbringing, but his father's sudden death deeply affected him.
 His father was an authoritarian figure and gambler, and although his death was reportedly an accident, Alberto remembered it as a violent death which was probably related to gambling debts.